notepad-plus-plus/npp-usermanual/content/docs/auto-completion.md

 The auto-complete definition file can specify if a keyword is a function.
 When a function name has been typed in, followed by the opening parenthesis used to enclose the function's arguments, Notepad++ will automatically, or manually, display a hint (a.k.a. a "call tip"): a small tooltip-style box opens with text containing a description of the function.
 While the actual text shown is up to the author of the definition file, typically this would show, at minimum, a keyword for each of the parameters taken by the function call.
 This may save you a trip to the function's documentation to remember what those parameters are.

 Notepad++ will display the hint automatically when the open-parenthesis is typed, if that option is selected in the Auto-Completion settings.
-The user can also select the "Function parameters hint" from the menu or by keystroke (default: `Ctrl+Shift+Space`), when the cursor is between the opening and closing parentheses of the function call.
+The user can also select the "Function parameters hint" from the menu or by keystroke (default: `Ctrl+Shift+Space`), when the caret is between the opening and closing parentheses of the function call.
 And again, the hint can be dismissed with Esc.

 ## Word completion